-1 The Center for Competitive Politics is a nonpartisan, nonprofit 501(c)(3) organization that promotes and protects the First Amendment political rights of speech, assembly, and petition.
+1 The Center is a nonpartisan, nonprofit § 501(c)(3) organization that promotes and protects the First Amendment political rights of speech, assembly, and petition.
 It was founded in 2005 by Bradley A. Smith, a former Chairman of the Federal Election Commission.
 In addition to scholarly and educational work, the Center is actively involved in targeted litigation against unconstitutional laws at both the state and federal levels.
+For example, it is currently involved in litigation against California, Missouri, and the federal government.